 Ready to get into some design ideas?
 Let’s do it.
 If you’re itching for more inspiration, be sure to read my pool design guide as well.

 Pool Water Walls Design Ideas

 Infinity edges don’t have to be huge.
-This is a residential pool with a small infinity edge that looks over their backyard.
+This is a residential pool with a small infinity edge overlooking their backyard.
 Simple, but elegant.

 The natural stone color of this water wall matches the house really well and cascades nicely as water drips over the edge.

-If you are a big hotel looking to build a tiered pool like this one, an infinity edge is a must have.
+An infinity edge is a must-have if you are a big hotel looking to build a tiered pool like this one.
 Image from usnews.com.